Mozambique travel advice

 Cabo Delgado province

-Extremists have been active in northern districts of Cabo Delgado since late 2017.
-Militants have staged attacks against major urban areas and have targeted both security forces and civilians.
-They have burned villages, raided police stations and conducted roadside ambushes and attacks with machetes and firearms against residents.
-This has resulted in hundreds of casualties and more than 700 000 displaced persons.
-Ongoing military operations to fight insurgency in the north of the province has forced militants to spread to districts further south.
-The provincial capital of Pemba could become a target for these groups.
+Militants continue to be active in several northern districts of Cabo Delgado.
+Violent clashes between militants and security forces occur frequently.
+Staged attacks against populated areas have targeted both security forces and civilians.
+Militants have burned villages, raided police stations, and conducted roadside ambushes and attacks with machetes and firearms against residents.
+This has resulted in hundreds of casualties and more than one million displaced persons.

-Threats of kidnappings and criminal activity, such as contraband smuggling and illegal mining, also contribute to the deteriorating security situation in the whole province, including in the provincial capital, Pemba.
+There is a continued threat of kidnapping and criminal activity, such as contraband smuggling and illegal mining, in the entire province.

 Crime